microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/52.png)

-   >The Overview page provides access to a default team dashboard which you can customize by adding, removing, or rearranging the tiles.
-Each tile corresponds to a widget that provides access to one or more features or functions.
+   {% include note.html content= "The Overview page provides access to a default team dashboard which you can customize by adding, removing, or rearranging the tiles.
+Each tile corresponds to a widget that provides access to one or more features or functions." %}

 1. You can also add dashboards.
 From the dashboards tab, click the plus icon and enter a dashboard name.